La Marseillaise: Critique

 The British historian Simon Schama discussed "La Marseillaise" on BBC Radio 4's Today programme on 17 November 2015 (in the immediate aftermath of the Paris attacks), saying it was "... the great example of courage and solidarity when facing danger; that's why it is so invigorating, that's why it really is the greatest national anthem in the world, ever.
 Most national anthems are pompous, brassy, ceremonious, but this is genuinely thrilling.
 Very important in the song ... is the line 'before us is tyranny, the bloody standard of tyranny has risen'.
 There is no more ferocious tyranny right now than ISIS, so it's extremely easy for the tragically and desperately grieving French to identify with that".

+In 1979, a reggae version, "Aux armes et cætera" by Serge Gainsbourg, was received poorly by some in France, particularly in Le Figaro, where Michel Droit accused Gainsbourg of making money from the national anthem and suggesting that he was feeding antisemitism.
+Gainsbourg was also criticised for removing some of the military-focused aspects of the song.